Master Planning

 • The 243-acre Shelby Campus is located in eastern Jefferson County.
 It houses three university buildings as well as a growing business park managed by the UofL Foundation.

-In November 2009, the UofL Board of Trustees approved a revised master plan for the main Belknap campus which integrates sustainability considerations such as brownfield redevelopment, storm water infiltration, green spaces, and promoting transportation alternatives through improved planning for pedestrians, cyclists and bus riders.
+Prior to that, in November 2009, the UofL Board of Trustees approved a revised master plan for the main Belknap campus which integrated sustainability considerations such as brownfield redevelopment, storm water infiltration, green spaces, and promoting transportation alternatives through improved planning for pedestrians, cyclists and bus riders.
 The links below will take you to more detailed information about these issues.

 Campus Planning